jejacks0n/mercury/README.md

 Mercury has been written using CoffeeScript and jQuery for the Javascript portions, and is written on top of Rails 3.1.

+## Translations

+Hey international open source contributors, want to contribute to the Mercury Editor project without having to do much coding?
+We're looking for good translations.
+If you have a good grasp of english, another common language, and have the desire and time to do a translation for the project it would be awesome to hear from you.
+Just shoot me a message or email and I'll provide more details.
+While any translation would be a good thing, the languages that seem like they would give the most value are:

+- French
+- German
+- Spanish
+- Japanese
+- Chinese
+- Dutch

 ## Awesomeness

 Mercury has been added as a Featured Project on Pivotal Tracker!
 If you're interested in what's planned, check out the